Edgware Road tube station (Circle, District and Hammersmith & City lines): History

+The station was rebuilt 1926-8 for the introduction of District services with a new street level building by Charles Walter Clark replacing the original 1863 building designed by Sir John Fowler.

 It was the site of one of the 7 July 2005 London bombings.
 Mohammad Sidique Khan detonated a bomb at about 8:50am, on board a westbound Circle line train as it was leaving the station, killing six passengers.